 Priest Abilities & Specializations

-Priests, like all classes, possess three unique trees holding numerous spells designed to support and aid in all pursuits, whether they be damage, healing, or simply survival.
+Priests, like all classes, possess three unique specializations (specs) holding numerous spells designed to support and aid in all pursuits, whether they be damage, healing, or simply survival.

-In essence by choosing one tree over another you almost redefine exactly what your class is made to do, as opposed to others who simply improve one function over another (Rogues, for example.)
-Ultimately this requires you to choose wisely as to which tree you’ll invest your points in.
+In essence by choosing one spec over another you almost redefine exactly what your class is made to do, as opposed to others who simply improve one function over another (Rogues, for example.)
+Ultimately this requires you to choose wisely as to which spec you’ll invest your efforts in.

-Shadow is the pillar of priest strength and is practically our only source of efficient damage when questing/leveling.
-It holds the Nukes, all of our DoT’s, and the only available silence, gained at level 52,
+Shadow is the pillar of priest strength and is basically our only source of efficient damage when questing/leveling.
+It holds the Nukes, all of our DoT’s, and the only available silence, gained at level 29,

 Finally shadow provides the tools to become a viable end-game raiding DPSer and even raid support.
 With spells such as Vampiric embrace a priest can restore some of her own life as well as to her team members, all while increasing the damage dealt to her target via an assortment of DoTs and direct damage spells.